 The context of language use in Singapore is influenced by many factors, both local and global.
-At home, English remains as the common language and one of the main lingua franca of the Internet, of science and technology and of world trade.
-Today, many challenging socioeconomic factors make proficiency in English and the development of 21st century competencies even more necessary for our students.
-With the generational shift in home language, learning English in the classroom occurs in a linguistically diverse context.1
+At home, English remains as the common language and the lingua franca of the Internet, of science and technology, and of world trade.
+Today, many changing socio-economic factors make proficiency in English and the development of 21st century competencies even more necessary for our students.
+With the generational shift in home language, learning English in the classroom occurs in a linguistically diverse context.

 Globally, the increasingly competitive international environment calls for an even greater need for linguistic and communicative competence, adaptability and flexibility.
-Economic and employment trends are also changing the way English is used.2 In recent years, the rapid development in information technology has shaped our understanding of literacy3 and linguistic skills in English to include multiliteracies.4
+Economic and employment trends are also changing the way English is used.
+In recent years, the rapid development in information technology has shaped our understanding of literacy and linguistic skills in English to include multiliteracies.

-1 Kubota & Mckay (2009).
+Kubota & Mckay (2009).

-2 Committee on the Future Economy (CFE) Report, 10 February 2017; Bakhshi, Downing, Osborne & Schneider (2017).
+Committee on the Future Economy (CFE) Report, 10 February 2017; Bakhshi, Downing, Osborne & Schneider (2017).

-3 UNESCO (2005).
+&lt;sup>3 UNESCO (2005).

-New London Group (1996); Anstey & Bull (2006); Chia & Chan (2015).
+&lt;sup>4 New London Group (1996); Anstey & Bull (2006); Chia & Chan (2015).